BMW motorcycle Citybike article by Maynard Hershon and my comments, high speed wobbles

 3. Me, “Let me get this straight, you want me to fix a motorcycle, sold by another dealer, with a problem that doesn’t exist and I lose money on it too?”

 4. B&S, Oh, we will pay the warranty on it.

 5. Me, “Oh, the $4 per hour, the same as you wouldn’t pay me to fix our own bikes?”

 This went on for awhile and I finally relented when they offered me some freebie.
 I insisted on a somewhat unusual procedure.
 I required the owner himself to bring the bike in, not Selby Motors.
+I was friends with Roger Selby, the owner, as he was a good guy.
+He sold many brands and his shop wasn’t specialized in BMW.
 They were the selling dealer of Maynard’s bike.
 I was trying to force the hand of B&S to admit that there was a wobble problem, it could be fixed and that we knew how to do it.
 The politically correct procedure was to keep all of this hidden away from the public and just “take care of it” quietly.
 I think that this was the fall of 72.
 We fixed the bike and the owner was happy.
 It was stable as a rock when it left our shop and we never heard of it again.

 I got a great tour and at the end, four engineers took me into a conference room for some discussion.
 They fully admitted the wobble problem and told me of the great number of lawsuits worldwide.
 No surprise there.
 One of the engineers owned an R60/5 and it wobbled so badly that he couldn’t ride it.
 Nobody at the factory could fix it.
 I was in shock, the factory couldn’t even fix them.
 Somehow they had heard that I was fixing them and wanted to know how.